How much Does a FUE Hair Transplant Cost?

 - On the day of the surgery, give your hair a deep wash with shampoo and conditioner.

-What to Expect After a FUE Hair Transplant
+What to expect after a FUE Hair Transplant?

-Following your FUE hair transplant, Dr. Mulholland will recommend a post-transplant program consisting of light therapy, nutrient serums, and medical shampoo.
+Following your FUE hair transplant, Dr. Bell will recommend a post-transplant program consisting of light therapy, nutrient serums, and medical shampoo.
 This regimen is designed to help nourish the grafts and promote the growth of natural hair.
 Patients should also keep in mind that the final results of their hair transplant won’t be apparent until after a year.

 FUE Hair Transplant Recovery and Timeline